 - Click on the newly generated Profit and Loss Statement.

 You have plenty of different options when working with QuickBooks.
 The ample number of templates available will blow your mind.
-Customized templates can be downloaded and used inside this QuickBooks accounting software.
+Customized templates can downloaded and used inside this QuickBooks accounting software.

 Other important features in QuickBooks include inventory management, customer management, vendor management and so on.
 Invoicing is yet another key feature that you can employ for your business.